Alexander-T-Moss/Hex-Zero/Mods/Hoeby/HX0_Anthead/readme.md

 # Mod Guide
 Mods specially for the AntHead, to get it fit to the HexZero. <br>
 By default, the AntHead has to probe on the back, that isn't going to work on the HexZero. <br>
-Therefor, the left duct is changed, to add zeroclick.
+Therefor, the left duct is changed, to add zeroclick. <br>
-The mod is drawn on AntHead version 43
+The mod is drawn on AntHead version 43. <br>

+Be carefull with mounting the led parts. <br>
+Because of the logo, the parts are thin and fragile

 ## Where to find the missing parts?
 Only the changed parts can be downloaded.
 For all other parts, see the AntHead github. <br>